oranda/oranda.github.io/_posts/2014-09-23-the-quizitemsource-typeclass.md

 Now it all works!

-That ends the description of the QuizItemSource typeclass.
-For more examples, see the other typeclasses in the [Libanius source code](https://github.com/oranda/libanius/) such as CustomFormat and ConstructWrongChoices, which cover other concerns orthogonal to the model, or [view this excellent video tutorial by Dan Rosen](https://www.youtube.com/watch?v=sVMES4RZF-8).
+That ends the description of the `QuizItemSource` typeclass.
+For more examples, see the other typeclasses in the [Libanius source code](https://github.com/oranda/libanius/) such as `CustomFormat` and `ConstructWrongChoices`, which cover other concerns orthogonal to the model, or [view this excellent video tutorial by Dan Rosen](https://www.youtube.com/watch?v=sVMES4RZF-8).